The Impacts of New Sensor and Data Fusion Technologies

 Do you understand how fast the world is changing?
 One indication of the speed is the fact that we’re drowning in unprocessed information.
 We’re creating data at 2X the rate we’re deploying traditional bandwidth to carry it, but almost all the data created to date has never been analyzed.
 More than half the data created by physical or operational systems loses any value that could be derived through analysis in less than a single second.

-Yet by 2020, according to the National Science Foundation, there will be trillions of sensors on the earth.
+Yet according to the National Science Foundation, there will soon be trillions of sensors on the earth.
 And forecasters predict that in just a few more years there will be more processing power in smart phones than in all the servers and storage devices in data centers on the earth today.
 Ready or not, we’re rushing into the future of truly distributed systems and intelligence.

 Revolutions always begin by sensing small things and drawing inferences.
 For example, there is great value in knowing how people use “white goods” like home appliances.
 If you embedded a microprocessor in the plastic of an electrical outlet, you’d have true local processing as opposed to processing in a remote cloud.
 From there, you could infer almost anything by sensing the electrical current “signature” and its usage profile—not just energy used, and whether a washing machine’s motor is about to fail, but the fact that the consumer just washed a load of whites versus a load of colored clothes.
 If you had an inkjet printer plugged into that same outlet, you could know whether the consumer was printing colored pages versus black-and-white.